Interconnecting ClickHouse with Kafka Through Kerberos Authentication

 kafka_broker_list

-To obtain the IP address of a Kafka broker instance, perform the following operations:
+To obtain the IP address of the Kafka broker instance, perform the following steps:

 Log in to FusionInsight Manager and choose Cluster > Services > Kafka.
 Click the Instance tab to query the IP addresses of the Kafka instances.